absolunet/docs-node-ioc/src/docs/01_getting-started/01_installation/en.md

 npm run manager:build
 ```

-You can also use the build watch feature so you can quickly develop without having to manually compile your source code.
+You can also use the build watch feature, so you can quickly develop without having to manually compile your source code.

 ```bash
 npm run manager:watch